bkkimutai/herosquad/README.md

 * Junit

 ## Setup Guide
-+ Run `java --version` to check which version of java you have installed in your device.
-If you have java installed, you should see an output slightly similar to the one below...
-  _**openjdk 10.0.2 2018-07-17**_
-  _**OpenJDK Runtime Environment (build 10.0.2+13-Ubuntu-1ubuntu0.18.04.4)**_
-  ... then you need to install java by running this : `sudo apt install default-jre`

 + Clone the repository into a desired folder by running the following link in your terminal: `https://github.com/bkkimutai/herosquad.git`